 What causes colds, the flu, and COVID-19?

-“All three are caused by viruses,” says Dr. Georgine Nanos, expert in epidemiology and CEO of Kind Health Group in Encinitas, California.
+“All three are caused by viruses,” says Georgine Nanos, MD, an expert in epidemiology and the CEO of Kind Health Group in Encinitas, California.
 “The common cold is usually caused by a virus called rhinovirus.
 COVID-19 is caused by coronavirus.
 The flu is caused by the influenza virus.”

 Within those types of viruses, there are variations.
-Influenza virus falls into two categories labeled A and B. While we call COVID-19 “coronavirus” colloquially, it is really just one type of coronavirus.
+Influenza virus falls into two main categories labeled A and B. (There is also influenza C and D, but C is mild and not common and D is not known to occur in humans.)
+While we call COVID-19 “coronavirus” colloquially, it is really just one type of coronavirus.

 Symptoms of a cold are usually fairly mild and include a runny or stuffy nose, coughing, sneezing, sore throat, and generally feeling unwell.